 Tips for a Smooth Transition

-- Regular Exercise: Continue with regular walks and playtime to manage energy levels and prevent weight gain.
+- Regular exercise: Continue with regular strolls and time for play to control your energy levels, and to prevent the accumulation of weight.

-- Training and Socialization: Continue with positive reinforcement training and socialization to encourage desired behaviors and reduce potential negative effects of hormonal changes.
+- Socialization and Training: Remain with socialization and positive reinforcement in order to motivate desired behaviors and minimize the negative consequences of hormonal fluctuations.

 Patience and Understanding